Removing chambers in Bruhat-Tits buildings: Abstract

-We introduce a family of countable groups constructed out of Euclidean buildings by ``removing" suitably chosen subsets of chambers.
-The corresponding simplicial complexes are called \emph{buildings with chambers missing}.
+We introduce and study a family of countable groups constructed from Euclidean buildings by ``removing" suitably chosen subsets of chambers.

-Let $X$ be a CAT(0) space and let $\G$ be a countable group acting properly isometrically on $X$ with $X/\G$ compact.
-A long-standing open problem is to understand if the alternative
+In this paper $X$ denotes a CAT(0) space and $\G$ is a countable group acting properly isometrically on $X$ with $X/\G$ compact.

-holds under these assumptions (see \cite{gromov1}).
-The main idea of this paper is closely related to this problem.
-We start with a Euclidean building $X$, which we see as a space of ``maximal rank", and remove chambers from $X$.
-Since we are interested in constructing new groups, we remove chambers \emph{equivariantly} with respect to the acting group $\G$, and we assume that the rank of the building $X$ is 2.
-Taking a universal cover of the resulting space, this gives rise to new groups (which in most cases are \emph{extensions} of the original group $\G$) and new CAT(0) spaces, called building with chambers missing.
+The idea is the following.
+We start with a Euclidean building $X$ of rank 2, which we see as a space of ``maximal rank", and remove chambers from $X$ equivariantly with respect to the acting group $\G$.
+Taking a universal cover of the resulting space, this leads a new family of groups, which typically are extensions of the given group $\G$, and a new class of CAT(0) spaces, which we call \emph{building with chambers missing}.

 The ``rank" of these new spaces is \emph{a priori} lower than that of the initial building.
 The basic reason for that, of course, is that all apartments containing the deleted chambers have disappeared.
 In some cases, the rank will decrease in a controlled way.
 One might expect, for example, that the least the proportion of removed chambers is, the closest the rank of these spaces is from the initial buildings.
-These groups are spaces are examples of spaces ``of intermediate rank" in the sense of \cite{rd}.
-The strategy of removing chambers provides a rich supply of groups and spaces of intermediate rank on which the above alternative can be tested.
+These groups and spaces are examples of objects ``of intermediate rank" in the sense of \cite{rd}.
+Buildings $X$ are viewed as spaces of maximal rank among their rank interpolating siblings (e.g.\ the triangle spaces in the $\tilde A_2$ case).

+Removing chambers in buildings leads to a rich supply of groups and spaces of intermediate rank on which the following alternative can be tested:

+see Section 6.B$_3$ in \cite{gromov1}.
+This problem is one of our original motivation, for this paper, and for ``rank interpolation" in general.

 Let us now describe our main results.